Receive Our Newsletter

 A Boat to Lesbos is also available from The Poetry Book Society

 Nouri al-Jarrah was born in Damascus in 1956.
 He attracted attention with his debut collection of poems, The Boy, published in Beirut in 1982 and has become an influential poetic voice on the Arab literary scene.
 Since 1986 he has lived in London, publishing 14 further collections, and founding and editing a number of Arabic literary magazines.
 His poetry draws on diverse cultural sources, and is marked by a special focus on mythology, folk tales and legends.
 Selected poems have been translated into a number of Asian and European languages, and some collections have been published in French, Spanish and Farsi.

 The two translators have a special interest in translating contemporary Arabic poetry.
-Camilo Gómez-Rivas is Assistant Professor of Mediterranean Studies at the University of California, Santa Cruz, and Allison Blecker is pursuing a PhD in Arabic Literature at Harvard University.
+Camilo Gómez-Rivas is Associate Professor of Mediterranean Studies at the University of California, Santa Cruz, and Allison Blecker is now a research associate in Arabic Literature at Swarthmore College, USA after receiving her PhD from Harvard University.

 Back to all Banipal Books